Lightning-Universe/lightning-bolts/README.md

 This repository is meant for model contributions from the community.
 To add a model, you can start with the MNIST template (or any other model in the repo).

-Please organize the functions of your lightning module.
+Please organize the functions of your lightning module in this order.

 ```python
 class MyModule(pl.LightningModule):